RPMTW/RPMTW-Platform-Mod/README.md

 ## 📚 Introduction

-The mod integrated with RPMTW services covers translation, wiki, cosmic chat, Chinese input optimization, and other features for Minecraft players to get a better gaming experience.
+The mod integrated with RPMTW services covers translation, wiki, universe chat, Chinese input optimization, and other features for Minecraft players to get a better gaming experience.

 ## 🎨 Features